-Russia: Two children, one teacher dead after gunman opens fire at school
+Russia: Two children, one teacher dead after gunman opens fire in school

 The gunman killed himself after the shooting.

-An man shot two children and one tracher at a kindergarten school on Tuesday in Russia’s Ulyanovsk region, AFP reported.
+An man shot two children and one teacher in a kindergarten on Tuesday in Russia’s Ulyanovsk region, AFP reported.

 After the firing, the man turned the gun on himself, according to The Moscow Times.